Is your severe weather plan up to date?

 - Car Keys – Keep an extra set in your shelter area in case your car remains drivable.

-- Cell Phone – However, remember that cell phone service may be interrupted after a tornado or other disaster
+- Cell Phone – However, remember that cell phone service may be interrupted after a tornado or other disaster.
+Make sure to turn on your emergency wireless alerts on your device to receive tornado and flash flood warnings.

 Other Things to Consider